SynchronVM/SynchronVM/doc/notes/stm32_and_freertos.md

 - How to select what frequency to use on the systick (which triggers tasks switches)
   - tradeoff between rate and cost of switch.

+## Wed Now 25

+DMA on the STM32

+DMA Controller is a separate little controller.

+- Automatic transfer between memory locations.
+- Peripheral to memory
+- memory to peripheral
+- memory to memory
+- can be configured
+  - increment src, dst or both pointers
+  - if you transfer from application memory to peripheral increment only src pointer.
+- dedicated streams
+- High data rates.
+- Interrupts at half transfer or full transfer.

+- Use DMA to respond to the arrival of data instantaneously
+  - no software involved in the transfer.

+- Uart can be configured to use DMA
+  - configure uart to generate request
+  - configure DMA controller to respond to this request.

+- DMA can be used to send data directly to GPIO pins
+  - bit-banging!
+- DMA can be used to implement more complex protocols that require very precise timing.

+DMA Streams:
+- Each DMA stream connected to a few different peripherals.
+- A stream can only be used for one thing at a time.
+- See STM32F4 reference manual (or datasheet).
+Table 42, 43

+- There are priority levels.

+DMA Modes:
+- What happens when transfer completed
+- NORMAL mode:
+  - single transfer
+  - DMA disables after transfer.
+- CIRCULAR mode:
+  - Start transfer
+  - When transfer finishes, DMA is restarted from the start of the buffer.
+  - Ideal for reception of data.
+  - Will overwrite oldest data.
+  - Stream transmission or stream reception without interruptions.
+  - Interrupt can be set at half-buffer.
+- DOUBLE BUFFER mode:
+  - Software can update memory register while transfer is active.
+  - buffers swapped at end of each transaction.

+DMA PRIORITIES:
+- very high
+- high
+- medium
+- low.

+DMA Restrictions:
+- You cannot use all memory (not the core coupled memory)
+- there is a max transfer size.
+- Very expensive if you transfer small amounts of data.

+DMA Events:
+- Half transfer event. half buffer transferred.
+- Transfer complete.
+- There is one interrupt per stream.

+When using DMA with a Peripheral your application will not be listening for peripheral events anymore.
+Rather it will just wait for DMA events (interrupts).

+DMA Fifos:
+- You can fifo to bridge between different data-widths.

+Example UART:
+- Transfers happen entirely in hardware.
+- Optimal for highest baud rate and low power systems.
+- optimal for sending packets for fast communications -* How do we know that a reception is actually done?
+   - Idle line detection (definitely exists on F4 and above).
+Configure the UART to use idle line detection.
+   - receive timeout

+- Problems with UART without DMA
+  - Depends heavily on fast interrupt handling
+  - an interrupt for every single byte
+  - high probability of missing bytes.

+UART DMA TX:
+- Configure DMA to transfer blocks of a given size.
+- Uart is configured as usual.
+- Enable DMA2_Stream7 interrupt in NVIC (DMA interrupt) (UART 1 uses stream 7).
+- Enable TX DMA request on UART.

+UART DMA RX:
+- Configure uart as usual
+- Enable idle interrupt
+- set transfer length
+- set memory and peripheral addresses
+- set direction
+- set mode (circular or normal)
+- enbla DMA and UART
+- application is notified for each half of the buffer received so you ca copy the data to you application "space".
+- application is notified by IDLE event when reception is completely ended.

+Random stuff
+- LOOK AT the bus matrix!
+  - DMA is at most "as fast as" a memcpy.
+  - parallelism between the streams.

+- Peripherals can generate RX or TX requests to the DMA controller.

+- Data burst: a mode that exists in the STM32.
+  - Single transfer of 4, 8 or 16 beats.
+  - 10.3.11 in reference manual RM0090 REV 18

+- DWT counter use this to measure number of cycles between 2 points.